andyljones/boardlaw/docs/index.rst

 We recommend you do this in a `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_.
 Or, better yet, a Docker container.
 You can find our Dockerfile `here <https://github.com/andyljones/boardlaw/tree/master/docker>`_.

 With the requirements installed and the database (see below) downloaded, you'll be able to reproduce all the plots from the paper using the `paper module <https://github.com/andyljones/boardlaw/blob/master/analysis/paper.py>`_.
+We recommend using the
+`paper-v2 <https://github.com/andyljones/boardlaw/releases/tag/paper-v2>`_ commit if this is your goal, as development has continued beyond the paper.

 If you want to train your own models, take a look in the `main module <https://github.com/andyljones/boardlaw/blob/master/boardlaw/main.py#L132-L184>`_.